Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

 where $k_\rmn{B}$ is Boltzmann's constant, $T_\rmn{CMB}=2.725$~K, $\hbar$ is the reduced Planck's constant, and $z$ denotes the cosmic redshift.
 This implies that CR electrons in low-mass galaxies cool primarily via IC interactions on CMB photons rather than on FIR photons or via synchrotron emission.

-Most importantly, we observe that the magnetic field strength in galaxies smaller than the Milky Way saturates at values significantly below equipartition with the thermal pressure, at odds with common belief.
-In Fig.~\ref{fig:energies2}, we show that the evolution of the magnetic energy density saturates approximately in equipartition with the poloidal kinetic energy density that is a proxy for the `turbulent' energy density driven by gravitational collapse, $\eps_{\rmn{turb}}=\rho\delta\varv^2/2\approx3/4\times\rho(\varv_z^2+\varv_R^2)$.
-The accretion shock converts the radial infall velocities into thermal energy and turbulence (visible as a peak in $\eps_{\rmn{turb}}$ around 0.1~Gyr, corresponding to the time the accretion shocks leaves the cylindrical averaging region), after which the poloidal kinetic energy density decreases as gas accretion and the associated turbulent driving become weaker.
+Most importantly, we observe that the magnetic field strength in galaxies smaller than the Milky Way saturates at values significantly below equipartition with the thermal pressure.
+Figure~\ref{fig:energies2} shows that the evolution of the magnetic energy density saturates approximately in equipartition with the poloidal kinetic energy density that is a proxy for the `turbulent' energy density driven by gravitational collapse and non-linearly interacting Kelvin-Helmholtz body modes in the disc, $\eps_{\rmn{turb}}=\rho\delta\varv^2/2\approx3/4\times\rho(\varv_z^2+\varv_R^2)$, where $\rho$ is the gas mass density.
+Initially, the accretion shock converts the radial infall velocities into thermal energy and turbulence, which is visible as a peak in $\eps_{\rmn{turb}}$ at 0.1~Gyr, after which time the accretion shock leaves the vertical extent of the cylindrical averaging region.
+In consequence, the poloidal kinetic energy density decreases because gas accretion and the associated turbulent driving become weaker.
+However, the velocity shear associated with the fast rotating galactic disc in the hot circumgalactic medium maintains continuous turbulent driving and explains the approximately constant $\eps_{\rmn{turb}}$, as will be explicitly shown in Section~\ref{sec:growth_analysis} \citep[see also figure~6 of][]{2019MNRAS.489.3368B}.

 As we will show in Section~\ref{sec:dynamo}, a small-scale dynamo exponentially amplifies the magnetic field so that it comes into approximate equipartition with the gravo-turbulent energy density.
-A fraction of the initial potential energy of the halo gas feeds the gravo-turbulence and hence drives the small-scale dynamo.
+A fraction of the initial potential energy of the halo gas feeds the gravo-turbulence and hence drives the small-scale dynamo either through the corrugated accretion shock or via the velocity shear between hot circumgalactic medium and cool disc.
 In this picture, we would expect that the saturated level of magnetic energy scales as